 Outlook and conclusions

-In 2020, just over 50 years on from the launch of WRESAT 1, Australia is set to reclaim its place as a leading spacefaring nation.
-With the establishment of the ASA, the introduction of a new targeted space activities framework and improvements to the funding of its space budget (including the ASA's new partnership with NASA), the regulatory and policy settings are finally in place to support the growth of Australia's space sector.
+In 2021, just over 50 years on from the launch of WRESAT 1, Australia is reclaiming its place on the world stage as a leading spacefaring nation.
+With the establishment of the ASA, the introduction of a new targeted space activities framework, the strengthening of the ties between Australia and other spacefaring countries (including, in particular, the US) and the improvements to the funding available to space sector participants and companies, the regulatory and policy settings in Australia appear to be suitably responsive, flexible and innovative to continue to support the growth and development of Australia's space sector.

-These changes are likely to be of particular importance to the emerging small satellite (CubeSat) and launch industry players looking to take advantage of the reductions in cost and administrative barriers to participation in space.
-They will also be of interest to existing players in the space industry, particularly those based overseas, that are looking to explore new commercial opportunities presented by the rapid growth in demand for space-based services.
-This includes those that are required to support the emerging internet of things and 5G ecosystems, such as Earth observation, space situational awareness, mobile backhaul and global connectivity solutions.
+These changes, and the growth in the Australian space sector more broadly, are likely to be of particular importance to the emerging small satellite (CubeSat) and launch industry players looking to take advantage of the reductions in cost and administrative barriers to participation in space.
+They will also be of interest to existing players in the space industry, particularly those based overseas, that are looking to explore new commercial opportunities presented by the rapid growth of space-based services.
+This includes those commercial players that are required to support the emerging internet of things and 5G ecosystems, such as Earth observation, space situational awareness, mobile backhaul and global connectivity solutions.
 It also includes future space opportunities that are likely to emerge with the continued growth in the exploration and use of outer space, such as space mining and human space flight.

 1 Thomas Jones is a partner and Tom Macken is an associate at Bird & Bird.